goliatone/arpscan/README.md

 }
 ```

-To use the module programmatically with promises:
+To use the module from your program with promises:

 ```javascript
 var arpScanner = require('arpscan/promise');